Richard Feynman: Cornell (1945–1949)

-By 1949, Feynman was becoming restless at Cornell.
-He never settled into a particular house or apartment, living in guest houses or student residences, or with married friends "until these arrangements became sexually volatile".
-He liked to date undergraduates, hire prostitutes, and sleep with the wives of friends.
-He was not fond of Ithaca's cold winter weather, and pined for a warmer climate.
-Above all, at Cornell, he was always in the shadow of Hans Bethe.
-Despite all of this, Feynman looked back favorably on the Telluride House, where he resided for a large period of his Cornell career.
+Looking back on this period, Feynman would reflect fondly on his time at the Telluride House, where he resided for a large period of his Cornell career.
 In an interview, he described the House as "a group of boys that have been specially selected because of their scholarship, because of their cleverness or whatever it is, to be given free board and lodging and so on, because of their brains".
 He enjoyed the house's convenience and said that "it's there that I did the fundamental work" for which he won the Nobel Prize.